trimstray/nginx-admins-handbook/doc/SSL_TLS_BASICS.md

 <sup><i>This infographic comes from [Wikipedia](https://en.wikipedia.org/wiki/Chain_of_trust).</i></sup>

+The last certificate in the list is a trust anchor: a certificate that you trust because it was delivered to you by some trustworthy procedure.
+A trust anchor is a CA certificate (or more precisely, the public verification key of a CA) used by a relying party as the starting point for path validation.

 With the chain broken, there is no verification that the server that's hosting the data is the correct (expected) server - there is no way to be sure the server is what the server says it is (you lose the ability to validate the security of the connection or to trust it).

+  > If the intermediate certs are missing the client can not verify the certificate is valid.

 The connections is still secure but the main concern would be to fix that certificate chain.
 You should solve the incomplete certificate chain issue manually by concatenating all certificates from the certificate to the trusted root certificate (exclusive, in this order), to prevent such issues.
 However, traffic will be still encrypted.